General Electric: End Of The World As We Know It Arrives

 Times of turmoil in a solid stock like General Electric often present the best buying opportunities for savvy dividend growth and income investors.
 This is basically the only time you can buy a stock at a discounted price.
 Contrarians find their best investment opportunities during times of bad news or panic.

 Our innate instincts encourage us to depart a sinking ship.
 This survival tactic impacts the way we invest.
 The herd running for the door is what creates the opportunity to buy a solid company with sound prospects, like General Electric, at a discount for long-term investors.
 Hopefully, you have some dry powder stored away and take advantage.
-Nevertheless, always later in to any new position over time to reduce risk.
+Nevertheless, always later into any new position over time to reduce risk.
 Those are my thoughts on the matter.
 I look forward to reading yours.
 Please use this information as a starting point for your due diligence.

 Your Input is required!